rdwrome/343sp24/README.md

 - *what code you used from others/elsewhere*
     - where to find that code (specific links!!!)
     - Other folks' GitHub public repositories and [Stack OverFlow](https://stackoverflow.com/) are the best places to go for help most of the time
-- Correctly document all your debugging, especially if you code ultimately does not run as intended.
+- Correctly document all your debugging, especially if your code ultimately does not run as intended.
 I will take points off for code that does not run correctly, but will still give partial credit if it is well-documented.
 - For the purposes of this class, your documentation also helps you prepare to talk about your code in class with your colleagues.

 ## Instructor Info